hosted by Jane Harper, an information security and risk expert

 She is passionate about information security for all and she is excited to share some tips to help keep us safe online, compliments of NCSA.
 Every other month, Jane will share some key facts, stories and tips regarding online security.

-BACK IT UP.
-The best way to protect your valuable work, music, photos, data and other digital information is to make copies and store them safely.
-If you have a copy of your data and your device falls victim to ransomware or other cyber threats, you will be able to restore the data from a backup.
-If you break your computer or it crashes, you won’t lose the data along with the device.
+Protect your valuable documents by making an electronic copy and storing it safely.
+If you have a copy of your data and your device falls victim to ransomware, you will be able to restore the data from a backup.